vmandic/FCCBot/readme.md

 - download the [bot emulator](https://docs.microsoft.com/en-us/bot-framework/debug-bots-emulator)
 - enter the started localhost address appended with `/api/messages` to the bot emulator and start chatting over the bot emulator

+### IDEA / ABOUT:
+- inception at our company's friday hackathon
+- this chat bot will ask you a series of simple YES or NO questions and play a game of honesty with you.
+After each question you should get an audio response from Zdravko and in the end a result of analyzing your voice articulation to tell if you are telling the truth or lies mostly, i.e. are you a liar or not.

 ### USEFUL LINKS:

 **register bot:**